thoughtbot/rcm/DEVELOPERS.md

     ./configure
     make distcheck

-On any system you can build the tarball, Homebrew package, Arch PKGBUILD, and tag:
+On any system you can build the tarball, Homebrew package, and tag:

     ./maint/release build tarball rcm-*.tar.gz
     ./maint/release build homebrew rcm-*.tar.gz
-    ./maint/release build arch rcm-*.tar.gz
     ./maint/release build tag rcm-*.tar.gz

 You need mdocml to tranform the manpages into HTML: